Awwd Water Pressure

 Project Improvements

-The improvements will include:
+Planned improvements include:

-• Create two new water pressure zones.
+• Create two new water pressure zones;

-• Install 1,330 feet of water main on 208th Street SE (SR 524, near the intersection of the Bothell Everett Highway (SR 527) and 40 feet of water main on 183rd Street SE at the intersection of Bothell Everett Highway (SR 527).
+• Install 1,330 feet of water main along 208th Street SE (SR 524) near the Bothell Everett Highway (SR 527) intersection, and 40 feet of water main on 183rd Street SE at Bothell Everett Highway (SR 527);

 Construction Impacts